nortikin/sverchok/docs/nodes/object_nodes/assign_materials.rst

 This node assigns the list of materials to the provided Blender object.

+Note that by default Blender assigns all object's faces with material index of
+0. This means that the first material in the list will be used for all object's faces by default.

 This node is most commonly used together with the **Set Material Index** node.

 Inputs